COMPASS

 Plug-in descriptions

 COMPASS is a framework for parametric spatial audio processing of sound scenes captured in the Ambisonics format.
 Parametric methods, such as Directional Audio Coding (DirAC) and HARPEX, have gained notoriety recently for being able to achieve sharpness or envelopment beyond first or lower-order traditional Ambisonics playback, using the same lower-order Ambisonics signals.
-Contrary to the time-invariant linear processing of Ambisonics, which does not consider the sound components that comprise the sound scene, parametric methods assume a sound-field model for the sound scene and track the model parameters in the Ambisonics recording, in both time and frequency.
-The parameters are then used to render or upmix the sound scene flexibly to any playback system, without the constraints of lower-order Ambisonics.
+Contrary to the time-invariant linear processing of Ambisonics, which does not consider the sound components that comprise the sound scene, parametric methods assume a sound-field model for the sound scene and estimate the model parameters in the Ambisonics recording, over both time and frequency.
+The parameters are then used to render or upmix the sound scene flexibly to any playback system, without the constraints of traditional signal-independent Ambisonic decoders.
 Furthermore, the spatial parameters allow flexible manipulation of the sound scene content in ways that are not possible with traditional Ambisonics processing.

 The COMPASS framework has been developed by Dr. Archontis Politis with contributions from Dr. Sakari Tervo and Dr. Leo McCormack, and published in [1].
-The method is quite general in its model and estimates multiple direct sound components in every time-frequency block, and an ambient component capturing reverberation and other diffuse sounds.
+The method adopts a general sound-field model, estimating multiple direct sound components in every time-frequency block, and an ambient component capturing reverberation and other diffuse sounds.
 Here is a table of the COMPASS model compared to other published parametric techniques (note that M refers to the number of channels):

 In COMPASS, the ambient component is also spatial and can have directionality, contrary to previous models that force it to be isotropic.
-The VST/LV2 plugins apply this framework to different spatial audio production tasks.
-Note that the plugins are still a work in progress and we expect to keep improving them in the future, however, we believe that they can already prove useful to users and creators.
+The audio plug-ins apply this framework to different spatial audio production tasks.
+Note that the plug-ins are part of an active research project and we therefore expect to keep improving them in the future.
+However, we believe that they can already prove useful to users and creators.

 Decoder

-• Headphone binaural monitoring of the loudspeaker outputs, with support for user-provided personalised binaural filters (HRTFs) in the SOFA format.
+- Headphone binaural monitoring of the loudspeaker outputs, with support for user-provided personalised binaural filters (HRTFs) via the SOFA format.

-• Balance control between the extracted direct sound components and the ambient component, in frequency bands.
+- Balance control between the extracted direct sound components and the ambient component, per frequency band.

-• Mixing control between fully parametric decoding and linear Ambisonic decoding, in frequency bands.
+- Mixing control between fully parametric decoding and traditional linear Ambisonic decoding (EPAD), per frequency band.

 The “Diffuse-to-Direct” control allows the user to give more prominence to the direct sound components (an effect similar to subtle dereverberation), or to the ambient component (an effect similar to emphasising reverberation in the recording).
-When set in the middle, the two are balanced.
-Note that the parametric processing can be quite aggressive, and if one pushes it to fully direct rendering in a complex multi-source sound scene with FOA signals only, artefacts can easily appear.
-However, with more balanced settings, such artefacts should become imperceptible.
+When set in the middle, the two audio streams are balanced.

 The “Linear-to-Parametric” control allows the user to mix the output between standard linear Ambisonic decoding and the COMPASS parametric decoding.
-This control can be used in cases where parametric processing sounds too aggressive, or if the user prefers some degree of increased localisation blur, offered by linear Ambisonic decoding.
+This control can be used in cases where parametric processing sounds too aggressive, or if the user prefers some degree of localisation blur offered by linear Ambisonic decoding.

 Binaural

 This version is intended mostly for head-tracked binaural playback of Ambisonic content at interactive update rates, usually in conjunction with a head-mounted display (HMD).
-The plugin requires an audio buffer size of at least 512 samples (~10msec at 48kHz).
-The averaging parameters can be used to make the parametric analysis and synthesis more or less responsive, providing the user with a means to adjust them optimally for a particular sound scene.
+The plug-in requires an audio buffer size of at least 512 samples (~10msec at 48kHz).
+The averaging parameters can be used to make the parametric analysis and synthesis more or less responsive.

 BinauralVR